Looking for an excellent, high-performance gas grill without breaking the bank?

 How can I make my gas grill last longer?

 You can make your gas grill last longer by maintaining it properly.
 Clean it after each use and perform more thorough maintenance at least a few times per year.
 This means removing the grates and cleaning them from top to bottom.
-You should also clean the burners and inside surfaces of the grill.
+You should also clean the burners and the inside surfaces of the grill.

 Another important thing is to protect your grill from the elements.
 You can buy a cover to protect it while it’s outside.
 If you don’t use your grill during the winter, clean it properly and store it indoors if possible.
 The propane tank should be stored outdoors.